-27. Lost and Found
+32. Lost and Found

-Lost items will be taken to the physical education office.
+Lost items will be taken to the Lost and Found.
 Items not claimed within two weeks will be disposed of at the school's discretion.
 Please mark all items of clothing and belongings with initials or names for easy identification.
 We want to help you cut down on the expense of replacing costly items through the lost and found, but can only do so if you will identify by name your child's personal items.

-28. Lunch Program
+33. Lunch Program